Layered Monoidal Theories I: Diagrammatic Algebra and Applications: ZX-calculus and measurement based quantum computing

-As for Proposition~\ref{prop:msgn-pullback}, we observe that Proposition~\ref{prop:lsgn-pullback} could be taken as the definition of layered signatures, using the uniqueness of pullbacks. \begin{corollary} The forgetful functor $\LSgn\rightarrow\Fam(\MSgn)$ is a fibration. \end{corollary}
+\begin{proof} The proof is very similar to that of Proposition~\ref{prop:msgn-pullback}: choosing a family of sets $(I,\mathcal F)$ and a family of monoidal signatures $(\Omega,\M_{\omega})$ such that the resulting square commutes amounts to the equality $I=\Omega\times\Omega$, and is thus equivalent to choosing a layered signature. \end{proof} As for Proposition~\ref{prop:msgn-pullback}, we observe that Proposition~\ref{prop:lsgn-pullback} could be taken as the definition of layered signatures, using the uniqueness of pullbacks. \begin{corollary} The forgetful functor $\LSgn\rightarrow\Fam(\MSgn)$ is a fibration. \end{corollary} \begin{proof} As in Corollary~\ref{cor:forgetful-msgn-fibration}, the functor $\LSgn\rightarrow\Fam(\MSgn)$ is a pullback of the family fibration $\Fam(\Set)\rightarrow\Set$, and fibrations are stable under pullbacks. \end{proof}

-When defining a layered signature (especially one that has finitely many layers and generators), it will be useful to simply draw the graph with the layers and the generators.
-We formalise this as the notion of {\em shape}. \begin{definition}[Shape of a layered signature] Given a layered signature $(\Omega,\mathcal F,\M_{\omega})$, its {\em shape} is the multigraph with vertices $\Omega$ and the edges from $\omega$ to $\tau$ given by $\mathcal F(\omega,\tau)$.
-Conversely, given a multigraph $M$, a layered signature with shape $M$ has the vertices of $M$ as the layers and the edges of $M$ as the generators. \end{definition}
+When defining a layered signature (especially one that has finitely many layers and generators), it will be useful to simply draw the graph (quiver) with the layers and the generators.
+We formalise this as the notion of {\em shape}. \begin{definition}[Shape of a layered signature] Given a layered signature $(\Omega,\mathcal F,\M_{\omega})$, its {\em shape} is the quiver